 Thanks to great snow, Colorado has many great lakes, lots of which allow boating.
 Some locations like the Dillon Reservoir have rental boats.
-If you’re looking for more adrenaline filled floats, then go tubing or whitewater rafting.
-Read our boating blog.
+If you’re looking for more adrenaline-filled floats, then go river tubing or whitewater rafting.

 Boats can be rented at most major lakes and marinas.
-Daily and multi-day rentals are available in everything from wakeless canoes and row boats, to pontoon and high powered speed boats.
+Daily and multi-day rentals are available in everything from wakeless canoes and rowboats to pontoons and high-powered speed boats.

 Learn more about boating regulations from the Colorado State and Wildlife.

 A variety of city and state parks, as well as federally owned land permit boating in its many lakes and reservoirs.

 Since the turn of the millennium, Colorado’s towns have been revolutionizing their waterfront areas with new…

 When most people think about nature in Colorado, their minds usually conjure vast mountain landscapes.
 Sure,…